chef-boneyard/delivery_self_guided_trial/README.md

 [INVITE](https://www.chef.io/delivery/) or speak with your Chef account representative.

-These docs will guide you through setting up delivery and configuring pipelines once it is setup.
-You will install the delivery cluster on your own infrastructure using chef provisioning and your license key.
+These docs will guide you through setting up Delivery and configuring pipelines once it is setup.
+You will install the Delivery cluster on your own infrastructure using chef provisioning and your license key.
 We currently support two install methods.
 The first is AWS.
-Using this method provisioning will take care of creating all the resources and setting them up.
-The second is SHH.
-This method is used in all other environments and assumes you have created machines and have ssh access with passwordless SUDO on the boxes.
+Using this method of provisioning will take care of creating all the resources and setting them up.
+The second is SSH.
+This method is used in all other environments and assumes you have created machines and have SSH access with passwordless SUDO on the boxes.

 An important consideration in picking your install method/location is